 The reference value is a value against which your results are compared.
 In any proficiency test, the results are only as good as the established values assigned.

 NAPT's process for establishing the reference value was designed with the help of lead statisticians in the metrology community plus technical oversight by statisticians at NIST.
 Using standard technical practices, an analysis is performed and an appropriate reference value is assigned to the data set.
 We ensure that reference values and their associated uncertainties assigned are stable and worthy of comparison.

-Pivot and reference labs are accredited, helping to ensure credibility of reference labs.
+Pivot and reference labs are accredited, helping to ensure credibility of reference values.
 To further analyze the results we also perform the following statistical reviews: Two Sigma, Three Sigma, Chauvnet Criterion, Sample Median, Trimmed Mean, Interquartile, Q-Test, and Thompson Technique.
 This is done in all cases to assure sound and meaningful results are published.
 During the course of each proficiency test, comprehensive technical reviews are conducted before, during, and after a kit is put into distribution.
 This is done to assure test integrity, establish and/or validate reference data and check for trends and/or anomalies in the data.
-NAPT's statistical review process is so robust that many of our advisors feel we have gone overboard in the analysis.
-It is their opinion that our technical review is unmatched by any ILC Provider.
+Our technical advisors believe our technical review is unmatched by any ILC Provider.

 No, the technical advisors assigned to a proficiency test do not have access to client data.
 The technical advisors are given raw data only.
 We know that one of the most important factors in designing meaningful proficiency tests is the involvement of technical advisors.
 One of the strengths behind NAPT’s success is the technical experts that assist us on a daily basis.
 The technical advisor is an expert in the field for which they provide assistance.